-This blend is suited to the heavier, cracking, black and grey soils of flood plain country.
-The productivity of Katambora Rhodes grass and Bambatsii panic grass is enhanced by the black soil adaptation of Floren bluegrass, increasing persistence and ground cover in very wet or dry conditions.
+This blend is suited to the heavier, black self-mulching and grey-cracking flood plain country.
+The productivity of Tolgar Rhodes® and panic grasses is enhanced by the black soil adaptation of Floren bluegrass, increasing persistence and ground cover in very wet or dry conditions.
 A very productive mix for finishing cattle in summer or building a large volume of good standover feed.

-VARIETY SPECIES %
+Variety Species %

-Katambora Rhodes Rhodes grass 30
+Tolgar Rhodes® Rhodes grass 30

-Bambatsii Panic Panic grass 40
+Bambatsii Panic grass 40

-Floren Bluegrass Bluegrass 30
+Floren Bluegrass 30

-Sowing rate: 7-10 kg/ha depending on situation